Pyristix/Livestream-Highlighter/README.md

 # Livestream Highlighter
 A Google Chrome extension for analyzing and detecting trends in the live chats of YouTube livestreams.

+Note: Development of this project has ceased and this repository is purely an archive.

 ### Technologies used
 - Chrome Extensions API
 - JavaScript & CSS3 <br>